Connect with us

 Nicholas Card, University of California, Davis

-Brain-computer interfaces are a groundbreaking technology that can paralyzed people regain functions they’ve lost, like moving a hand.
-These devices record from the brain and decipher the user’s intended action, bypassing damaged or degraded nerves that would normally transmit those brain signals to control muscles.
+Brain-computer interfaces are a groundbreaking technology that can help paralyzed people regain functions they’ve lost, like moving a hand.
+These devices record signals from the brain and decipher the user’s intended action, bypassing damaged or degraded nerves that would normally transmit those brain signals to control muscles.

 Since 2006, demonstrations of brain-computer interfaces in humans have primarily focused on restoring arm and hand movements by enabling people to control computer cursors or robotic arms.
 Recently, researchers have begun developing speech brain-computer interfaces to restore communication for people who cannot speak.